nunchistudio/blacksmith-devcenter/documentation/start/discover/integration.md

 Note that we do not need to restart the server!
 This way, the server is always up to avoid connections loses with the clients as much as possible.

 We now have a ready-to-use integration.
-How can we Load data into it?
+How can we **L**oad data into it?